Dartypier/XMLJSONConverter/README.md

   - `"elements":[...]`.
 This part is the recursive part.
 Here will be defined the children elements of the actual element, in the way the previous section already described.[**This section is optional**]

 ## Benchmark
-The tools is one of the fastest in its category.
+The tool is one of the fastest in its category.
 The tool successfully converted 1GB XML file into a JSON file in 1.20m.
 With these large files you should modify Java -Xms parameter to allow an higher consumption of RAM.
 For this particular test 8G of RAM (Java Heap size) has been set:

 ```bash
 java -Xmx8G -jar XMLJSONConverter input-file.xml output-file.json